Skip to content

 Warhol Workshops last approximately 3 hours (including a 1/2 hour lunch) and explore the museum’s permanent collection and special exhibitions through interactive discussions and hands-on artmaking in The Factory.
 Museum educators can work with teachers and group leaders to adapt workshops to meet the specific learning needs and goals of each group.

-Warhol Workshop fees
+Warhol Workshop Fees

-Warhol Workshop Descriptions:
+Warhol Workshop Themes

 • Pop Portraits: Examine the many ways in which Warhol created portraits throughout his career, from painting and polaroids to silkscreening and selfies.
 Students will create a silkscreen print of a contemporary Pop culture icon.